Unil-SGC/unil-sgc.github.io/events/sgc-symposium24.md

 ## Registration

 The symposium is completely free of charge.
-On site, you will be able to attend whichever conferences you like, but for logistical reasons please indicate through the form which sessions you are interested in and whether you will be present for the thursday lunch.
+On site, you will be able to attend whichever conferences you like, but for logistical reasons please indicate through the form which sessions you are interested in.

 :memo: **Register here:** (lien)